Male Factor Infertility

 The correct procedure and options will be discussed with you prior to proceeding with any treatment.
 The procedures can usually be performed right in our office with the assistance of a urologist and anesthesiologist.
 Sperm aspiration techniques and surgical correction of anatomical problems has given many couples hope.
 Donor sperm represents an alternative to these surgical procedures.
 Couples should make an informed decision about the options that are right for them.
 We are happy to answer any questions.

 Intracytoplasmic sperm injection (ICSI) is a procedure used when sperm counts or other parameters are below the normal threshold.
-A single sperm is isolated under the microscope and used to inject directly into an egg.
+A single sperm is isolated under the microscope and loaded into a microscopic needle.
+The sperm is then injected directly into an egg.
 Ideally there are enough sperm to fertilize all of the oocytes.
 Motile, forward moving, and normal appearing sperm are preferred in the process of choosing a sperm.